 Because methodological codices don't allow the use of email invitations if the recipients do not allow it, 1KA only allows the use of email invitations to users that have expressively stated that addresses were obtained in an appropriate way.
 This procedure disables or at least decreases likelihood of breaches into privacy or spamming of email inboxes.

 Obtaining access to 1KA email invitation system

-Because of process of judgement and granting approval, advanced service of sending email invitations through 1KA system is billed according to the 1KA pricelist.
+Because of the process of judgment and granting approval, advanced service of sending email invitations through 1KA system is billed according to the 1KA pricelist.
 With this we guarantee that emails send through 1KA system don't end up in the spam folder.
-This system for sending email invitations is of high quality and assures above average number of clicks.
+This system for sending email invitations is of high quality and assures above-average number of clicks.

 Using 1KA for sending email invitations

-When sending email invitations on the right side three options regarding the server for sending e-invitations: 1KA server, Gmail and your own mail server.
+When sending email invitations on the right side two options regarding the server for sending e-invitations: 1KA server and your own mail server.

 Within 'PUBLISH' - 'Email' sub-tab, sending invitations takes place in the following steps:

 - You enter email addresses or other identifiers (name, surname) in the 'Add' tab (you can also add other variables if needed).

 - The added addresses are then displayed in the tab 'View/Edit', where a special code to access the survey is assigned to each address.
 When sending invitations by mail or SMS added respondents and codes can be exported in Excel format.